 '''

-var T = new Thread(new ThreadStart(M.Solve));
+Thread T = new Thread() { public void run() { M.solve(); } };

 '''

 In the main thread we are going to check if a time limit has elapsed.
-After calling Model.BreakSolver we should wait for the solver thread to actually return.
+After calling Model.breakSolver we should wait for the solver thread to actually return.
 Altogether this scenario can be implemented as follows: